16 Reasons You Can’t Get Rid of Your Love Handles

 Don’t get us wrong, cardio can help you burn calories and lose weight, but if you want to slim your hips, you’ll have to lift some iron, too.
 “Cardio activity may work to burn calories, however, it won’t necessarily target the specific area you’d like to lose from.
 Although you can not spot reduce, targeting certain areas with weight training may help to build lean muscle mass, decreasing overall fat, explains Kaufman.
-Not sure where to start?
-Try this quick Full Body Workout.

 You Unwind With Wine